sidwebworks/zod-xlsx/README.md

 The library exports a single function called `createValidator` which takes in a xlsx workbook and creates a validator object.

-Please make sure your sheet (xlsx or xls) file contains only header content for the columns as it's required for the library to function properly.
+Please make sure your top row of the sheet (xlsx or xls) file contains only header content for the columns as it's required for the library to function properly.

 ```ts
 import { createValidator } from "zod-xlsx"